What is chlamydia?

 Where can I get tested and treated for chlamydia?

-You can be tested and treated for chlamydia at family planning health centers, private doctors’ offices, STI clinics, hospital clinics, and health departments.
-If you are less than 25 years old and have ever had sexual intercourse, talk to your health care provider about getting tested for chlamydia at least once a year and more often if you change sex partners or have had chlamydia or other STIs before.
+You can be tested and treated for chlamydia at most places that provide healthcare, including private private doctors’ offices, hospital clinics, STI clinics, family planning health centers, and health departments.
+If you are less than 25 years old and have ever had sexual intercourse, talk to your health care provider about getting tested for chlamydia at least once a year and more often if you have any new sexual contacts (or partners), or you have had chlamydia or other STIs before.

 How is chlamydia diagnosed?